JackHerRrer/fedora_config/config.md

     - copy the jackett's api key
     - add the api key of jackett in qbitorrent conf `~/.var/app/org.qbittorrent.qBittorrent/data/qBittorrent/nova3/engines/jackett.json`

+    TODO: how to update jackett

+## Messenger replacement : Caprine
+Install caprine to replace messenger

 ## To be explored
 - pager : most/bat